dinhngoc267/agentic-rag/README.md

   - Extracted images are often split into fragments.
 I did try to use bounding boxes to reassemble full figures but were unsuccessful.

 - **Workaround:**
-  - I found that sending the entire page image (containing the fragmented figure) to a Vision-Language Model allows for accurate interpretation.
+  - I found that sending the entire page image where the figure is located with the caption of that figure to a Vision-Language Model works well so far.
   - The KB stores metadata for each figure, including label, caption, and page number.

 You can find the markdown data here: https://github.com/dinhngoc267/agentic-rag/blob/master/data/document_pages.json